daveschaefer3/Watchable/README.md

 Made for you by Doug

 I'm very open and willing to accept pull requests, suggestions, and bug fixes.
 Use this as you wish and let me know if you make anything interesting with it!

-## TODO

-  - REFACTOR / KEEP IT ALL DONE IN THE MODEL
-  - Add a lot of helpers to keep the calls short (<80 characters)
-  - SPLIT IT INTO A LOT OF SMALL METHODS SO THEY CAN FAIL MORE CLEANLY
-  - Add/test `rails_best_practices` and `cane`
-  - LEARN HOW TO MODEL-CACHE (8 HOURS?)
-(SEE RAILSCASTS)